samuelzxu/aimo/notes.md

 ### Important ideas / methods to try:

+- Get USAMO and other olympiad questions

 - KTO
 - DPO w/ Pivotal tokens
+- Time-based prompting (insert "you have X time left" as time goes on)
+- More prompting methods:

+  - "inquisitive, curious, scientific, analytical"
+  - "genius, expert, brilliant"
+  - "efficient, effective"
+  - "thorough, methodical"

 - Figure out how to create state to do gflownets
   - define a quantum "step" of a question using datasets of solutions?
 Use these as the "step" vectors??
     - To validate, find similar hidden state "directions" or activations over several model solutions and see